gmofishsauce/yarc/doc/AssemblyLanguage.md

 ## Overview

 YARC assembly language ("yasm", like "chasm") is a combination microassembler and assembler.
-The assembly language mnemonics are not built in but rather defined using the language.
+The assembly language mnemonics are not built-in, but rather defined using the language.
 Once defined, they can be used for conventional assembly language programming.